 2. Mount Bromo – East Java

-Famous for its active state of emitting white smoke at regular intervals, the Mount Bromo forms part of the Bromo Tengger Semeru National park.
-Also known as Gunung Bromo, it is situated at 7614 feet, fringed by sea of volcanic sand.
+Famous for its active state of emitting white smoke at regular intervals, Mount Bromo forms part of the Bromo Tengger Semeru National park.
+Also known as Gunung Bromo, it is situated at 7614 feet, fringed by a sea of volcanic sand.
 Mount Bromo is famous for its sunrise and hence trekking starts early morning.

 Image Credits: Jesse Estes (Flickr)

 3. Torajaland, South Sulawesi

 Squashed between Boreno and the small Islands of Muluku lies South Sulawesi.
 Among these misty mountain valleys lies a walk to the land of customs and rituals – Toraja land.
 The houses of the natives here resemble ships from the snacking rice fields.
 Moreover, Toraja became famous for its elaborate funeral ceremony.
 For a long weekend with poetry, rich cultures, and diversity, Tongkonan is the perfect visit.

 An island which got its name after its “localites,” Komodo dragons, has a surface area of 390 square kilometers.
 The island has a population of two thousand people and the only attractions here are the world’s largest lizards, the komodo dragons.
 However, the island equally seems to be the perfect place for divers.

 Built in the 8th century in the shape of a traditional Buddhist mandala, the Borobudur is a UNESCO world Heritage.
 The massive temples are situated in Java and are advised to be visited early morning.
 Borobudur gained a significant place in the bucket list of people as it is considered to be one of the greatest Buddhist sites in the world.